 Springfield Chapter NSDAR

-That spirit continues as chapter members provide comfort items for our veterans, and send hand knitted helmet liners and scarves, and neck coolers to troops in Afghanistan.
+That spirit continues as chapter members provide comfort items for our veterans.
 Community work includes sponsoring Good Citizen awards and scholarships to area high school seniors who have shown outstanding leadership abilities.
-Those completing eighth grade with a strong interest in the study of history are awarded an Eighth Grade History medal.
-The chapter honors community leaders who have shown exemplary ability to lead and serve.
-We support several of the DAR schools with monetary gifts and other encouraging resources for children in need.
-Local schools have benefited from our book drives.
+The Eighth Grade History medal is awarded to those students completing eighth grade who have a strong interest in the study of history.
+We support Tamasse School, one of several DAR schools across the nation, with monetary gifts and other encouraging resources for children in need.
+Local church organizations have benefited from our mittens, scarfs and hat donations.
+We have also donated food to food pantries in the area.
 A free genealogy seminar has been offered to the public for more than forty years.
 It consists of three sessions and has received a glad welcome from the public.
+This year as well as the Genealogy seminar of the public, we will have a workshop on the application process for our chapter members.
+Our Chapter Registrar is available for questions and assistance once a month (the first Wednesday) at the Abraham Lincoln Presidential Library.
 Genealogic research ranks as one of the most popular hobbies in the country.
 Naturalization ceremonies are supported with gifts of flags, and a punch and cookie reception for new citizens of our land.
-Ours is a working organization with a goal of being of service to others in our homes, our communities, our nation, and the world.
+Our organization is not just about lineage, but also about being of service to others in our homes, our communities, our nation, and the world.

 Background courtesy of Margaret Bates